- Joined

 (b) The original act will be edited and updated as new amendments are added to it.

-(c) When a bill intends to amend an Act of Congress, a link to the Act of Congress must be present within the reasons section of a bill.
+(c) When a bill intends to amend an Act of Congress, a link to the Act of Congress must be present within the bill.

 12 - Congressional Motions